i-pi/i-pi.github.io/pages/download.md

 permalink: "/download/"
 ---

-The official version of i-PI and its current development stage can be downloaded from the official [official GITHUB](https://github.com/i-PI) page.
+The official version of i-PI and its current development stage can be downloaded from the [official GITHUB](https://github.com/i-PI) page.
 Other useful tools can also be found in the  [COSMO-github](https://github.com/cosmo-epfl) web page.